BIBIyi/Omnifood/README.md

 ### 9-16 hero and header

-design hero and header part. learn the max-width to flex
+design hero and header part. learn the max-width to flex.

+create general.css